Laser Hair Removal vs. Electrolysis

-With laser hair removal, the laser targets the hair follicle and then delivers a controlled amount of heat directly to the follicle to destroy it without damaging the skin, which prevents it from growing hair in the future.
+With laser hair removal, the laser targets the hair follicle and delivers a controlled amount of heat directly to the follicle.
+The follicle is destroyed without damaging the skin, which prevents it from growing hair.

-On the other hand, electrolysis disrupts hair growth by inserting a fine probe into the hair follicle and destroying it with chemical or heat energy to prevent new hair from growing and causing the existing hairs to fall out.
+On the other hand, electrolysis disrupts hair growth by inserting a fine probe into the hair follicle and destroying it with chemical or heat energy.
+It prevents new hair from growing and causes the existing hair to fall out.

 Regardless of which choice you make, both hair removal methods require multiple treatments to get rid of unwanted hair.